ALTIBASE/Documents/Manuals/Altibase_trunk/eng/StoredProcedure1_Eng.md

 When an invalid procedure is called, it is automatically and immediately recompiled by the database.
 However, compiling at run time in this way can cause significant performance issues in some systems.
 Therefore, it is recommended that procedures be recompiled when they enter an invalid state.

-The ALTER PROCEDURE statement is used to explicitly recompile a stored procedure under these circumstances
+The ALTER PROCEDURE statement is used to explicitly recompile a stored procedure under these circumstances.

 #### Example